 After the solution for the impossible times problem was designed, I moved to the tricky times problem.
 I started by exploring the obvious solution, which was introducing new validation rules just like we just did for the impossible times problem, but I soon realized that they would have a negative impact on the user experience.
 We couldn't set a minimum 'Dropoff to' time based on the 'Dropoff from' time because pickup/dropoff points often provided shippers specific appointment times.
 That means that a dropoff window of zero minutes was perfectly valid.

 The tricky times problem could only be detected after the user selected the 'Dropoff to' time, which is the last of the four times in the booking flow and overriding times that the user had already typed didn't make any sense.
 Displaying a warning to the shipper when the problem was detected didn't sound like a good solution either, considering the times were actually doable.

 But what if instead of adding friction to the shippers we could just translate tricky times into non-tricky times?
 I started exploring this avenue, which led my to the final solution.
 Tricky times would happen whenever the time between the 'Pickup to' and the 'Dropoff to' was shorter than the loading time plus the driving time between the stops.
-By communicating the driver a different 'Pickup from' time than the one requested by the shipper, we could solve the problem.
+By communicating the driver a different 'Pickup to' time than the one requested by the shipper, we could solve the problem.
 Both the pickup and the dropoff would happen within the time window requested by the shipper, but we would avoid running late to the dropoff.

 To make this work, we also had to introduce some changes in the tool that our Fleet and Traffic teams uses to monitor shipments.
 Since they had to communicate with both shippers and drivers, they needed to be able visualize both the original times requested by the shipper and the times we shared with the drivers in the tricky times cases.